 This week was 49 miles of running, 16 "miles" of pool-running, and 2000 yards of swimming -- training log is here.

-Monday: In the morning, yoga and 7 "miles" of pool-running.
+Monday: DIY yoga and 8 "miles" pool-running.
 Foam rolling at night.

-Thursday: In the morning, upper body weights/core and 9 "miles" pool-running.
+Thursday: Upper body weights/core and 8 "miles" pool-running.
 Foam rolling at night.